Zinc deficiency (plant disorder): Treatment

 Zinc sulphate or zinc oxide can be applied to soils to correct zinc deficiency.
 Recommended applications of actual zinc range from 5 to 100 kg/hectare but optimum levels of zinc vary with plant type and the severity of the deficiency.
 Application of zinc may not correct zinc deficiency in alkaline soils because even with the addition of zinc, it may remain unavailable for plant absorption.

 Foliar applications of zinc as zinc sulphate or as zinc chelate (or other organic complexes) are also widely used, especially with fruit trees and grape vines.
 Zinc can also be supplied as a seed treatment, or by root-dipping of transplant seedlings.

 Functions

-Zinc occurs in plants as a free ion, as a complex with a variety of low molecular weight compounds, or as a component of proteins and other macromolecules.
-In many enzymes, zinc acts as a functional, structural, or regulatory cofactor; a large number of zinc-deficiency disorders are associated with the disruption of normal enzyme activity (including that of key photosynthetic enzymes).
-Zinc deficiency also increases membrane leakiness as zinc-containing enzymes are involved in the detoxification of membrane-damaging oxygen radicals.
+Zinc is a cofactor in a number of enzymes.

+Zinc deficiency increases membrane leakiness as zinc-containing enzymes are involved in the detoxification of membrane-damaging oxygen radicals.
 Zinc may be involved in the control of gene expression; it appears important in stabilizing RNA and DNA structure, in maintaining the activity of DNA-synthesizing enzymes and in controlling the activity of RNA-degrading enzymes.